GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 permalink: /docs/tests/ex2/
 ---

-# Exercise #2: pKₐ Calculation (pH titration + pKₐ fitting)
+# Exercise #2: pKₐ Calculation
-In this exercise, we will run your first **MCCE4** simulation to perform a pKₐ calculation using a real protein file!
+In this exercise, we will run your first **MCCE4** simulation to perform a pKₐ calculation (pH titration + pKₐ fitting) using a real protein file!

 ---
 ## Background
 __Lysozyme__ is a small enzyme that dissolves bacterial cell walls, thus killing bacteria.
 It was discovered as the first antibiotic to inhibit bacterial growth in food — __before penicillin__.
-We are using [PDB ID: 4LZT](https://www.rcsb.org/structure/4LZT)
+For this example will be using a lysozyme structure from [PDB ID: 4LZT](https://www.rcsb.org/structure/4LZT).

-The experimental pKₐ values of all lysozyme residues are provided at the bottom of this tutorial.
+Experimental pKₐ values of all lysozyme residues are provided at the bottom of this tutorial.
 Here, we will focus on __two residues in the active site__ with __perturbed pKₐ values__:
-- __GLU 35__ — acts as a proton donor.
+- __GLU 35__ acts as a proton donor.
-- __ASP 52__ — stabilizes the charged intermediate.
+- __ASP 52__ stabilizes the charged intermediate.

 For lysozyme to attack the glucose molecule of the substrate:
 - __GLU 35__ needs a __high pKₐ__ to remain protonated and donate a proton to the glycosidic oxygen.